oroinc/platform/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 * **mass_action**
     *array*
     Mass action configuration.
 See datagrid documentation.
+* **data**
+    *array*
+    This option provide possibility to add static attributes to datagrid action.
+See datagrid documentation.

 **Notice**
 It must be used only one parameter "mass_action_provider" or "mass_action".